 If IgM antibodies are present, it may mean that you have an active or recent mumps

 If IgG antibodies are present, it may mean that you have immunity to mumps from a

 How is this test done?

-arm.
-For a newborn, the sample may be taken from the heel or umbilical cord.
+your arm or hand.
+For a newborn, the sample may be taken from the heel or umbilical

 Does this test pose any risks?